Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 The problem was that the CLI was only able to bundle modules separately if they are found in a `loadChildren` route configuration.
-So you had to "trick" the CLI and Webapck to build a separate chunk.
+So you had to "trick" the CLI and Webpack to build a separate chunk.

 With Angular CLI 6.0, that's no longer necessary.
 A new option, called `lazyModules`, can be added to your `.angular-cli.json`,